The Thirty-Year Plan

 Dark Matter: A Novel by Blake Crouch: Unlike anything I’ve ever read, this sci-fi book is a must-read meandering tour through multiple realities.
 I agree with the NPR reviewer who said it’s “a whole bag of barbecue chips … just sitting there waiting for you to devour in one long rush.”

-Originally published: October 4, 2016
+Originally Published: October 4, 2016

-Ken Norton is an executive coach who spent more than fourteen years at Google where he led product initiatives for Docs, Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
+Ken Norton is an executive coach who works with product leaders.
+He spent more than 14 years at Google where he built products used by more than 3 billion people.

 • MOST POPULAR